 Brining the turkey is the best thing to do if you want to have a moist smoked turkey at your dinner table.
 Brine the turkey for at least 24 hours before smoking.
 Make sure not to brine it for more than 24 hours because extra brining will break down the cells.

 Usually, I warp my turkey in foil while smoking.
 It keeps all the juices and the natural taste alive.
-Moreover, the turkey gets infused with an excellent smoky flavor.
+Moreover, the turkey gets infused with an excellent smoky flavour.
 You can wrap it up if you want.

 The reason why people warp it with foil is to preserve the upper crust from drying.
-The foil also protects the turkey from the excessive heat that can turn it into dark brown color, giving it a burnt look.
+The foil also protects the turkey from the excessive heat that can turn it into dark brown colour, giving it a burnt look.

 I prefer to cover the turkey before smoking.
 After marinating the turkey with the desired rub, adjust the skin with the help of your hands.
 You can also use a couple of toothpicks to hold down the skin.